jakesgordon/rack-rabbit/README.md

 TODO
 ----

- * ERROR HANDLING (especially for HTTP-style GET/POST/PUT/DELETE)
- * allow a single reply queue to be shared across requests ?
  * worker queue support (ENQUEUE)
  * pub/sub support (PUBLISH)
  * daemonizing
  * testing
  * better documentation
  * platform support
+ * MISC
+   - pass callstack back to client (in body) in error case
+   - sinatra example is not using the RackRabbit Logger
+   - allow a single reply queue to be shared across client requests

 License
 -------